Mendeley/mendeley-api-javascript-readership-map/README.md

 This is a simple example of an application that consumes the [Mendeley](http://www.mendeley.com) API.
 For more information about the API, see the [developer portal](http://dev.mendeley.com).

+We have a version of it hosted [here](http://mendeley-locations.herokuapp.com)

 ## About the application

 A JavaScript example page showing document reader locations are plotted onto a world map.
 The example takes advantage of matching country names in the SVG map and the reading statistics by country of a *catalog* document.